At a Glance - Vectors: A New Kind of Animal

-Imagine we are walking down the street after a tasty supper.
+Imagine we're walking down the street after a tasty supper.
 We look to our left, and we sight a minotaur ambling down the street with a cup of joe in hand.
 Distracted, we trip over an overgrown root breaking through the sidewalk.
 Clumsy us.
 We land on our backs, only to see, of all things, a griffin flying high overhead.
 We squint, wondering if our lunch was poisoned, and try to make sense of what we've seen.

-Of course, like any studious scholars, we run home and look up what we saw on Shmoop, and we realize that the Minotaur is a harmless half man, half bull, while the griffin is an eagle/lion hybrid out for a post-evening joy flight.
+Of course, like any studious scholars, we run home and look up what we saw on Shmoop, and realize that the Minotaur is a harmless half man, half bull, while the griffin is an eagle/lion hybrid out for a post-evening joy flight.
 It clicks: we saw single, harmless creatures each composed of two animals.

 Turns out this is a good way to think about vectors.
 They are mathematical objects composed of two, easily recognizable parts, magnitude and direction.